sergeykhbr/riscv_vhdl/README.md

   [**10/100 Ethernet MAC with EDCL**](http://sergeykhbr.github.io/riscv_vhdl/eth_link.html)
   and [**Debug Support Unit (DSU)**](http://sergeykhbr.github.io/riscv_vhdl/dsu_link.html) devices on AMBA AXI4 bus.
+- **RISC-V "River" core**.
+I was a bit confused by CPI degradation shown by Dhrystone in the latest 'Rocket' versions, so since *v4.0* I've decided to start *'another one CPU'* implementation based on RISC-V ISA.
+I've specified the following principles for myself:
+    1. Unified Verification Methodology (UVM)
+        - */debugger/cpu_fnc_plugin*  - Functional CPU model.
+        - */debugger/cpu_sysc_plugin* - SystemC CPU model (only synthesizable syntax).
+        - */rocket_soc/riverlib*      - RTL sources with VCD-stimulus from SystemC.
+    2. Advanced debugging features: bus tracing, pipeline statistic on HW level etc.
+    3. Integration with GUI from very beginning.
+  I hope to develop the most friendly synthesizable processor for HW and SW developers.
+  And it will be interesting to compare the result of amateur and team of the professional CPU developers.

 ## Step-by-step tutorial of how to run Zephyr-OS on FPGA board with synthesizable RISC-V processor.